mczgalor/masterDS/README.md

 # master Data Science
 Projects from the Data Science Master course 17-18

-1) From Distributed system subject: mapper and reducer to read tweeter json file and with a positive and negative word dictionary file, (AFINN-111.txt), explore the "happiness" of USA different states.
+1) Subject: Distributed system I : mapper and reducer to read tweeter json file and, with a positive and negative word dictionary file, (AFINN-111.txt), explore the "happiness" of USA different states.
 All project with D. Córdoba Ruiz, using a MRjob program and a set of mapper and reducer programs.

 mapper= tweetsent_mapper.py
 reducer= tweetsent_reducer.py

-execution:
+execution modes:

 inline:

 cat descargatweetspracticasd.json | python2.7